- Ski.com Home

 - Blog

-- How To Ski Crud | A Guide By Ski.com
+- Expert Advice: How to Ski Crud Like a Pro | A Guide By Ski.com

-How To Ski Crud | A Guide By Ski.com
+Expert Advice: How to Ski Crud Like a Pro | A Guide By Ski.com

 Related: How To Ski Powder | A Ski.com Guide

-Jennifer Simpson at the Ski and Snowboard Schools of Aspen Snowmass shared a couple of the tips and tricks she uses to help her students crush crud.
+Jennifer Simpson at the Ski and Snowboard Schools of Aspen Snowmass shared a couple of tips and tricks she uses to help her students crush crud.

 Tony Marci, an AASI Snowboard Team member and owner/head trainer at Snow Trainers in Copper Mountain, has some crud-specific insight for one-plankers.